Terms of Service ("Cello-ToS")

 2.6 Cello reserves the right to suspend the provision of the Platform and any other services, including the Customer’s access to his/her User Account, at the expense of the Customer until all due payments have been made.
 Cello has the right to terminate the Agreement with immediate effect, if the Customer is in arrears with more than two months' fees or Cello has set the Customer a reasonable deadline for payment of outstanding fees and the Customer has not made payment within this deadline.
 In case of returned direct debits or unpaid checks, the Customer shall reimburse Cello for any costs incurred to the extent that the Customer was responsible for.
 Any further claims and rights to which Cello may be entitled in this respect shall remain unaffected.

-3.1 The Referral User may use the functions of a given Customer Page or integrated Components within a Customer’s SaaS Product in order to refer the specific SaaS Product of the specific Customer to friends and his/her network (“Referral”).
+.1 The Referral User may use the functions of a given Customer Page or integrated Components within a Customer’s SaaS Product in order to refer the specific SaaS Product of the specific Customer to friends and his/her network (“Referral”).
 Upon request of the Referral User an identifiable link is created by the Customer Page and or the Components that leads to the Platform, where a Referee is further linked to the Customer’s own website, where the Referee can subscribe for the Customer’s SaaS Product (“Referral Link”).
 The Referral User may copy the created Referral Link and send it in his/her own name and under his/her own responsibility using his/her own communication channels (e.g., email, social media messenger) to friends and peers of the Referral User’s network.
 Cello does not send Referral Links to the Referral User’s network or any other person.
 The Referral User is expressly not allowed to act on behalf of Cello or to send messages on behalf of Cello (e.g., as an agent or representative or vicarious).
 The same shall apply with regard to the Customer, unless the Customer and the Referral User have bilaterally agreed otherwise.
 When sending messages containing the Referral Link, the Referral User shall comply with all applicable laws and in particular shall not send any unlawful or otherwise harassing messages (SPAM).
 The Referral User shall be solely responsible for the messages sent by him/her and shall indemnify Cello and the Customer against any claims by third parties based on any unlawful messages sent by the Referral User containing the Referral Link, that results in a claim against Cello or the Customer for which Cello and the Customer are not responsible.

 3.2 Nothing in these Cello-ToS or the Agreement is intended to create an employment or agency or vicarious relationship between Cello and the Referral User (e.g., in terms of § 276 German Civil Code (BGB)).
 The Referral User acts solely on its own behalf and in its own interest and for its own account.
 The Referral User himself or herself is responsible for complying with all legal and tax requirements.

-3.3 The Referral User will receive a reward from Cello for each agreement regarding a subscription for a Customer SaaS Product, that a Referee signs after using a Referral Link, that the Referral User has sent to the Referee, that meets the referral conditions (“Referral Reward”).
-The referral conditions can be viewed on the specific Customer Page or in the Components.
-The exact content of the Referral Reward will be communicated to the Referral User.
-In all cases, the Referral must meet the following additional conditions:
+For each agreement regarding a subscription for a Customer SaaS Product, that a Referee signs after using a Referral Link, that the Referral User has sent to the Referee and that meets the referral conditions and additional conditions in accordance with this Section 3.3, a claim of the Referral User against Cello arises, to receive a reward from Cello (“Referral Reward”).

-• The Referee may not be identical with the Referral User,
+- The Referee may not be identical with the Referral User;

-• The Referee may not be registered with Cello at the moment the Referee receives the Referral Link.
+- The Referee may not be registered with Cello at the moment the Referee receives the Referral Link;

-• The Referral must be traceable for Cello (see following Clause 3.4).
+- The Referral must be traceable for Cello (see following Clause 3.4);

 3.4 The identification and distribution of Referral Rewards functions through the use of certain tracking methods.
 Cello is only obliged to reward Referrers based on valid Referrals that are traceable by Cello.
 In order to be traceable, certain technical requirements must be met, including certain technical settings of the Referral User’s and Referee’s devices and software.
 It is the responsibility of the Referral User to maintain the technical requirements and settings of his/her and the specific Referee’s devices and/or software (in particular browser) in order to enable the Cello Code to function as designed and enable Cello to track the Referral.
 Any failure to do so may result in Referral Rewards not being traceable, which may lead to an exemption of claims for Referral Rewards.
 Inter alia, the following technical settings at the Referral User’s and/or Referee’s device/software may result in Referral Rewards not being traceable: (i) The use of ad-blockers; (ii) disabling cookies in the browser (iii); and/or the use of unsupported browser versions.
 Upon request, Cello will provide more detailed information regarding the specific technical requirements.